Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 * Action contribution
 * Overview page - a more detailed of "real-life agile" and an explanation what the tracker does - planning, skill requirements, distributed team, ...
 * Scrum meeting/call view - a table to enter spent effort since last report and remaining effort.
 Like a composite transaction - results in multiple progress report entries.
 Progress report start date shall default to the previous progress report end date or on the increment start date.
+* A series of youtube videos showing how to use the tracker - bank as an example? - hard to maintain/keep up to date?
+* Installing as a Windows service - personal use.
+* Running on Heroku.
+* Themes - Bootswatch.
+* Concept of a team - look at GitHub how they do it
+* Bounded context - overlapping circles - increment maps to sprint.
+Why do you need a tracker if you have an agile tool.
+* Source code (tracker) -> bytecode (sprint/work items) metaphor to the java section.
+Bytecode is more linear, resolution of references/dependencies.